-English majors concentrating in literature may also complete the writing minor, and English majors concentrating in writing may also complete the literature minor.
+English majors concentrating in literature or writing may also complete the Applied Humanities minor in consultation with an advisor.
 English Education majors are not required to select an additional minor.
 Credits earned toward a major cannot be applied toward a minor and vice versa.
-Students majoring in other disciplines may complete a literature minor, a writing minor, or both.
+Students majoring in other disciplines may complete the English minor or the Applied Humanities minor, but not both.